section-engineering-education/engineering-education/content/articles/why-and-how-microservice-messaging-works-in-kubernetes/index.md

 ![five services](/engineering-education/why-and-how-microservice-messaging-works-in-kubernetes/service-five.PNG)

 In general, if we denote services with the letter `n` then the number of potential connections can be determined as `n(n-1)/2`.

-As it can be seen, it would not be viable for organizations with a large number of services.
+It would not be viable for organizations with a large number of services.
 However, through the use of messaging queue, the connections can be centralized.
 Considering the number of connections will be the same as the number of services, this will result in a solution that can scale linearly, as shown below:

 ![three services](/engineering-education/why-and-how-microservice-messaging-works-in-kubernetes/many-services.PNG)